 Fortunately, there are many more options for intact dogs than there are restrictions.
 And, as the number of dogs being kept intact for performance reasons grows, these restrictions are becoming fewer and farther between.

-Hélène got her first dog, a border collie named Jake, in 1989 and has been training dogs ever since.
-Over the years, she has dabbled in obedience, search and rescue, protection sports, rally, tricks, and freestyle, among others.
-She discovered agility in 2004, and herding in 2005.
-Herding quickly became her passion; she was so excited about it that she took lessons for a whole year without a dog!
+Hélène Lawler (she/her) got her first dog, a border collie named Jake, in 1989 and has been training dogs ever since.
+Over the years, she has trained in obedience, search and rescue, protection sports, rally, tricks, and freestyle, among others.
+She discovered agility in 2004, and herding in 2005, which have become her main focus and passion in dog sports.
+(Click here for full bio and to view Hélène's upcoming courses)...

 Author's recent posts